-- (1) Pursuant to section 9 of the Act, the Chief Registrar shall open and maintain, such bank accounts as may be necessary for the effective management of the Fund. - (2) The bank accounts referred to in sub-regulation (1) shall be opened and closed with the approval of the Commission. - (3) Separate ledger accounts shall be maintained for each bank account held. - (4) The Head of Finance Directorate shall obtain from the banks monthly bank statements, which shall, where applicable, be accompanied by withdrawal instructions and debit and credit advice. - (5) The Head of Finance Directorate shall reconcile each bank account monthly and submit to the Chief Registrar detailed information on the reconciled accounts. - (6) No bank account shall be overdrawn, nor shall any advance or loan be obtained from bank accounts held for the management of the Fund. - (7) Personal cheques shall not be deposited in any Judiciary bank account. - (8) For all bank accounts held, there shall be at least two authorized signatories to approve payment or funds transfer. - (9) All signatories in respect of cheques, or electronic payments and fund transfers authorized and any changes thereto shall be designated by the Chief Registrar. - (10) The names, designation and specimen signatures and any changes thereto shall be communicated to the bank in writing by the Chief Registrar. - (11) The signatories under this regulation shall - (a) initial the counterfoil or enter with their personal passwords; - (b) be equally responsible for the regularity of the payment; and - (c) thoroughly scrutinize the documents supporting the payment. - (12) Spoilt cheques shall be marked prominently with the stamp "Cancelled", and fixed securely to the cheque-list used for controlling the cheques issued each day. - (13) The Head of Finance Directorate shall be responsible for the safe custody of the cheques and counterfoils as evidence of payment.
+- (3) Upon expiry of the retention periods specified in subregulation (2), the information may, where required, be secured in any alternative form that shall ensure the integrity and reliability of the data and that it can be reproduced, where necessary. - 25.
+(1) Pursuant to section 9 of the Act, the Chief Registrar shall open and maintain such bank accounts as may be necessary for the effective management of the Fund. - (2) The bank accounts referred to in subregulation (1) shall be opened and closed with the approval of the Commission. - (3) Separate ledger accounts shall be maintained for each bank account held. - (4) The Head of Finance shall obtain from the banks monthly bank statements which shall, where applicable, be accompanied by withdrawal instructions and debit and credit advice. - (5) The Head of Finance shall reconcile each bank account monthly and submit to the Chief Registrar detailed information on the reconciled accounts. - (6) No bank account shall be overdrawn, nor shall any advance or loan be obtained from bank accounts held for the management of the Fund. - (7) Personal cheques shall not be deposited in any Judiciary bank account. - (8) For all bank accounts held, there shall be at least two authorized signatories to approve payment or funds transfer. - (9) All signatories in respect of cheques, or electronic payments and fund transfers authorized and any changes thereto shall be designated by the Chief Registrar. - (10) The names, designation and specimen signatures and any changes thereto shall be communicated to the bank in writing by the Chief Registrar. - (11) The signatories under this regulation shall - - (a) initial the counterfoil or enter with their personal passwords; - (b) be equally responsible for the regularity of the payment; - (c) thoroughly scrutinize the documents supporting the payment. - (12) Spoilt cheques shall be marked prominently with the stamp "cancelled", and fixed securely to the cheque-list used for controlling the cheques issued each day. - 13) The Head of Finance shall be responsible for the safe custody of the cheques and counterfoils as evidence of payment.